jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 87
 What is the HTTP response body and what do we use it for?

-- The HTTP response body is ==where the returned HTML information will be stored.==
+- The HTTP response body is ==where the raw response data will be in an HTTP response.==

 ---